 Declan Flanagan is Executive Advisor in Renewable Energy for Willis Stein and serves as Vice-Chairman of the Board of Directors of Velocitel Inc. He is also co-founder and CEO of Lincoln Renewable Energy, a company focused on development of renewable energy projects across the United States.
 He previously served as CEO of E.ON Climate & Renewables North America Inc., a subsidiary of E.ON AG, the world's largest investor owned utility.
 There he worked on E.ON's investments in solar PV, solar thermal, biomass, and offshore wind power.

 He currently serves as a member of the board of the American Wind Energy Association and speaks regularly at industry conferences.
 He has also been a Grand Final Judge for the MIT Clean Energy Prize

-President & CEO, Marian Court College
+President & CEO, Novaray

 Dr. Darkazalli is a senior executive and educator with more than thirty years in business and academic settings.
 He is recognized as a pioneer in the solar energy industry.
 His diverse background includes corporate start-ups, public offerings, joint ventures, technology transfer, strategic planning, and energy utilization policies for institutional and rural development.

 He has extensive experience in photovoltaics, wind energy, semiconductors, and other renewable energy industries.
 He consults the United Nations Development Program (UNDP) and has formulated long-term plans for the development of policy and strategy to use renewable energy in rural development in non-electrified regions of the world.
 He is a fellow member of the Mechanical Engineering Society.